javimanotas/Fractals/README.md

 # Fractals

 A **2D and 3D real-time fractal rendering program** developed with Unity.
 > [!NOTE]
-> Unfortunately, only the Windows platform supports double precision on decimal values in compute shaders.
-This limitation prevents other platforms from zooming as deeply into the fractals.
+> Screenshots are saved into [Application.dataPath](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/Application-dataPath.html).

 > [!WARNING]
 > Even though the program is optimized, enabling high-quality settings can result in very expensive GPU calls, which might cause the program to crash.
 Please read this document carefully before using the program.